You might have to do carpentry work on your way to the throne

 You might have to act the fool before you could win a few

-Because you are on the sometimes lonely road to destiny; there will be times like the crucifixion, when all you heard “God” say got challenged in your heart, things get messy and painful, things get dry and hope takes a walk, it’s unbearable(!), you don’t want to believe what’s happening…(how do you think the guys Jesus healed, gave hope to, taught; the guys that secretly admired Him and desperately wanted to believe He was who He claimed to be- felt when they saw Him mangled and He didn’t put up a fight?)
-The healer did not heal Himself; the deliverer did not pull a ‘delivering’ stunt, the acclaimed King was hanging on wood!
+Because you are on the sometimes lonely road to destiny; there will be times like the crucifixion, when all you heard “God” say got challenged in your heart, things get messy and painful, things get dry and hope takes a walk, it’s unbearable(!), you don’t want to believe what’s happening.
+(How do you think the guys Jesus healed, gave hope to and taught- the guys that secretly admired Him and desperately wanted to believe He was who He claimed to be- felt when they saw Him mangled and He didn’t put up a fight?)
+The healer did not heal Himself; the deliverer did not pull a delivering ‘stunt’, the acclaimed King was hanging on wood!

-Those who believed (in) Him keep quiet, no army was marshaled to fight for Him.
+Those who believed (in) Him kept quiet, no army was marshaled to fight for Him.
 He always was there for them, but who was there for him?
-In the midst of multitude, he had never been more alone.
-And a more disheartening picture had never been painted.
+In the midst of the multitude, he had never been more alone.
+And that was one disheartening picture.